Chloë Brown announces new solo exhibition at Museum of Contemporary Art, Detroit

 Monday 14 December 2015

 Much of the music revered by Northern Soul devotees was recorded in Detroit in the 1960s in the wake of the huge success of Motown.
 As Detroit has also become synonymous with the effects of post-industry, it was natural for Brown to turn her focus to Detroit.
-Initially unable to visit, she began walking” down the streets of Detroit remotely via Google Maps Street View.
+Initially unable to visit, she began walking down the streets of Detroit remotely via Google Maps Street View.
 This resulted in an ink drawing entitled From Alfred Street to Temple Street, Detroit, which charts a route through Brush Park, ending at the Masonic Temple on Temple Street.
-The drawing is almost 30 feet in length and takes the form of a scroll that re-imagines the route as a topographical observation and makes connections between the once grand houses at one end of the route, the empty plots and often derelict warehouses and factories in between, and ending at the world’s largest Masonic Temple, the location of numerous Masonic Lodges, which for Brown symbolizes a secretive, exclusively male authority.
+The drawing is almost 30 feet in length and takes the form of a scroll that re-imagines the route as a topographical observation and makes connections between the once grand houses at one end of the route, the empty plots and often derelict warehouses and factories in between, and ends at the world’s largest Masonic Temple, the location of numerous Masonic Lodges, which for Brown symbolises a secretive, exclusively male authority.

 DEPE Space is supported by the John S. and James L. Knight Foundation, and the MOCAD Leadership Circle: Jennifer and David Fischer, Linda Dresner and Ed Levy, Marsha and Jeffrey Miro, Roz and Scott Jacobson, Danialle and Peter Karmanos, Sonia and Keith Pomeroy, Sandy Seligman and Gil Glassberg, and, Julie Reyes Taubman and Robert Taubman.